About Hammer Series

 Is Hammer Series the same as a stage race?

-No. Traditional cycling races have individual riders as stage and classification winners but the Hammer Series is all about team performance and crowning the best team in cycling.
-Each team select seven riders, but only five riders race in each discipline.
+No. Traditional cycling races have individual riders as stage and general classification winners.
+At the Hammer Series, it’s all about team performance and crowning the best team in professional cycling.

 How does the Hammer Climb work?

 The team with the most points at the end of the race will win the Hammer Climb.

 And the Hammer Sprint?

 And finally, the Hammer Chase?

 This is the decisive race.
 It’s a team time trial pursuit taking place over several laps on a short circuit.

 The teams will be ranked by adding together their scores from the first two races.
 The higher a team is on the leaderboard after the first two disciplines, the higher they are placed on the start line for the final day.

 Teams in each group will set off at fixed time intervals decided by their ranking based on performance in the previous days' racing.

 Teams in the Runner-Up Group can challenge for the Hammer Chase win, but not the overall race victory.
 The team which completes the Hammer Chase in the fastest time will win the Hammer Chase regardless of the group they started in.

 Teams in the Finalist Group challenge for the overall victory in the race.
 The highest ranked team after the first two days of racing, starts the first.
 Number two then follows at the fixed time interval and so on.
 The team which crosses the finishing first in the Finalist Group will be the winner of that Hammer race.

 In the Hammer Chase, commissaires use a series of flags to control the race: